Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties

 We first observe that MVE ($\beta$-NLL) provides reliable aleatoric uncertainty estimates when sufficient training data is available.
 However, its predictions—both in terms of the mean and aleatoric uncertainty—deteriorate when the training size is reduced to $N=50$.
 For MVE (MC-Dropout), the predictions remain suboptimal, even with $N=800$ training sequences.
-In contrast, the proposed BNN-VE (MC-Dropout) improves prediction quality, particularly in estimating aleatoric uncertainty.
+In contrast, the proposed VeBNN (MC-Dropout) improves prediction quality, particularly in estimating aleatoric uncertainty.

 It is important to note that predictions for plasticity laws are expected to be smooth.
 The inherent bumpiness of MC-Dropout-based approaches poses challenges for deployment in Finite Element Analysis in real-world applications.